nkspb/python-projects/README.md

 # python-apps
-<b>shopping-list</b> - adding items to a list and save them to a file.
+<b>shopping-list</b> - add items to a list and save them to a file.
 Reads the file back on launch.